 Vacant land rate in the dollar = 0.01027240

 The vacant land rate in the dollar and the unoccupied land rate in the dollar are the same.

 All properties in Victoria are valued every second year.
 The last property valuation was 1 January 2016.
 See property valuation for further details.

 When calculating the rates, excluding additional charges or arrears, the method is:

 Owners of a property which is levied the differential rate can reduce the amount payable by applying to Council for a performance rebate.

 To receive the rebate, property owners must agree to satisfy performance criteria detailed under the Vacant and Unoccupied Land Management Rebate Policy (DOC 82Kb).

 Application forms have been issued to those properties currently on the Vacant Land Rate.
-The closing date for these applications was 30 September 2016.
+The closing date for these applications is 30 September 2017.